Tesla Model 3 (GEN1)

 The Tesla Model 3 (GEN1) has a mobile app for Android and iOS to manage and monitor the vehicle remotely.
 Features:

-- Locate Your Vehicle: Easily check the current location of your car.
+- Locate Your Vehicle: Check the current location of your car.

-- Preconditioning: Preheat or cool your car before you start your journey for optimal comfort.
+- Preconditioning: Preheat or cool your car before you start your journey.

 - Remote Parking: Park or exit a parking space remotely from the app.

-- Lock & Unlock: Securely lock or unlock your car doors with a tap.
+- Lock & Unlock: Securely lock or unlock your car doors.

-- Scheduled Charging: Plan and schedule charging sessions ahead of your trips.
+- Scheduled Charging: Plan and schedule charging sessions.

-- Adjust Charging Target: Set your desired State of Charge to start or stop charging as needed.
+- Adjust Charging Target: Set your desired State of Charge to start or stop charging.

 - Find Your Car: Trigger the horn or lights to help find your car in crowded areas.